 Jessica Benetti-McQuoid, Ph.D

 Dr. Jessica Benetti-McQuoid is a clinical psychologist with specialty training in pediatric neuropsychology.
 She is experienced in providing comprehensive evaluations for school-aged children, adolescents and young adults presenting with a range of developmental, cognitive, learning, emotional and behavioral challenges.
 Additionally, Dr. Benetti-McQuoid remains available for ongoing consultation as it pertains to treatment planning.
 She has presented to numerous parent groups and has participated in clinical training of post-doctoral fellows.

 Dr. Benetti-McQuoid completed her undergraduate and graduate education in psychology at Suffolk University.
 Subsequent to completion of her doctoral program, she obtained advanced clinical training in pediatric neuropsychology at the Children’s Evaluation Center, in Newton, MA.
 Dr. Benetti-McQuoid has provided evaluative and treatment services in both clinical and educational settings as well as private practice.

 Dr. Lofaro obtained her undergraduate degree from Kenyon College with a major in psychology and concentration in neuroscience.
-She completed her doctorate in clinical psychology at Widener University’s Institute of Graduate Clinical Psychology with concentrations in both neuropsychology and school psychology.
-Following graduate school, Dr. Lofaro completed her post-doctoral fellowship in pediatric neuropsychology at Mass General for Children’s North Shore Medical Center and with Dr. Joseph Moldover and Associates.
+She completed her doctorate in Clinical Psychology at Widener University’s Institute of Graduate Clinical Psychology with concentrations in both neuropsychology and school psychology.
+Following graduate school, Dr. Lofaro completed post- doctoral fellowships in pediatric neuropsychology at Mass General for Children’s North Shore Medical Center and with Dr. Joseph Moldover and Associates.